bkuri/rightfoot/README.md

 -	`scrub` will reset everything to its original state.
 -	`test` will run a battery of tests.
 -	`zip` will compress your `public` folder along with its contents.
+-	`snapshot` will generate a developer-oriented compiled version of your project.
--	`build` will prepare everything for production.
+-	`build` will minify, concatenate and get everything ready for production use.

 You can run those scripts using the standard `$ npm run <script_name>`.
 More scripts are planned for future versions.